LukeTraynor/HexBaron/README.md

 # HexBaron

-## Never merge into the main branch - this is the original code
+## Merge into this branch when your code works

-## create a new branch and name it what you either added or changed
+Name the commit the change you made